planety/prologue/docs/index.md

 ### Notes(important)

-1. If you use Linux or MacOS, you can use `--threads:on` to enable multi-threads HTTP Server.
+1. If you use Linux or MacOS, you can use `--threads:on` to enable multi-threads HTTP server.

+2. If you use windows and want to use multi-threads HTTP server, make sure use latest Nim devel version, and enable `--threads:on`.
+In this situation, you can use `usestd` to use `asynchttpserver`.

+3. Notes that multi-threads may be slower than single-thread!

-2. If you want to benchmark `prologue` or release you programs, make sure set `settings.debug` = false.
+4. If you want to benchmark `prologue` or release you programs, make sure set `settings.debug` = false.

 ```nim
 let